This is the current table of contents for my thesis, subject to change. See my research summary for more information.

 Framing the debate

 The first chapter offers an account of how humanities publishing currently operates, aiming to illustrate its unique ‘epistemic culture’ (Knorr-Cetina 1999).
-This chapter will establish that a researcher’s manner and rhythm of publication is highly specific to the discipline in which s/he works.
+This chapter will establish that a researcher’s manner and rhythm of publication is highly specific to the discipline in which they work.
 In the case of the humanities, the traditional long-form codex has forced a particular kind of liberal-humanist scholarship that is linear, printed and associated with a single-author.
-This is placed in the context of the broader crisis within the humanities and higher education more generally, particularly the declining academic job market and diminishing funding opportunities.
+This is placed in the context of the broader crisis within the humanities and neoliberal higher education more generally, particularly the declining academic job market and diminishing funding opportunities.
 Using this analysis, the chapter then explores some of the well-established routes to open access – APC-based publishing, institutional repositories, disciplinary preprint repositories and Academia.Edu – in order to argue that they are not wholly appropriate to the ways in which the humanities currently operate.
 The main purpose of this chapter is to provide a foundation for an investigation into how a different form of OA might be adopted in the humanities, one that is both sensitive to current publication practices but also responsive to the broader issues within the humanities more generally.

 Building a values framework

-The next two chapters aim to situate different approaches to OA within a values spectrum to provide a basis for open access publishing in the humanities.
+The next three chapters aim to situate different approaches to OA within a values spectrum to provide a basis for open access publishing in the humanities.
 Examples of OA implementation will be assessed according to the extent that they disrupt the values associated with publishing, the humanities or higher education more generally.
 It is important here to avoid oppositional thinking between ‘good’ and ‘bad’ strategies, but instead seek to understand the choices that have been made, the ideals that have been prioritised/sacrificed and the resultant states of affairs that ensue.

 The third chapter assesses the practical applications of the OA policies, looking at how a Russell Group and a 1994 Group university have implemented OA policies of their own.
-Through semi-structured interviews, analysis of internal documentation, meeting minutes and spending data, I will analyse how the university is approaching national funder-mandated OA: how funds are being distributed, how power is distributed, how academics are affected and how this relates to assumptions surrounding humanities research in higher education.
-Such analysis will shed light on how forms of OA impact the library, perhaps through increased costs, bureaucracy, etc.; but it should also illustrate where the university’s responsibilities lie with regards to OA, particularly where their current practices are detrimental to the humanities.
+Through semi-structured interviews, analysis of internal documentation, meeting minutes and spending data, I analyse how the university is approaching national funder-mandated OA: how funds are being distributed, how power is distributed, how academics are affected and how this relates to assumptions surrounding humanities research in higher education.
+Such analysis sheds light on how forms of OA impact the library, perhaps through increased costs, bureaucracy, etc.; but it also illustrates where the university’s responsibilities lie with regards to OA, particularly where their current practices are detrimental to the humanities.